Salamander: Feeding and diet

-Though frequently feeding on slow-moving animals like snails, shrimps and worms, sirenids are unique among salamanders for having developed speciations towards herbivory, such as beak-like jaw ends and extensive intestines.
+Though frequently feeding on slow-moving animals like snails, shrimps and worms, sirenids are unique among salamanders for having developed herbivory speciations, such as beak-like jaw ends and extensive intestines.
 They feed on algae and other soft-plants in the wild, and easily eat offered lettuce.

 Defense

-Salamanders have thin skins and soft bodies, and move rather slowly, and at first sight might appear to be vulnerable to opportunistic predation.
-However, they have several effective lines of defense.
+Salamanders have thin skins and soft bodies, move rather slowly and might appear vulnerable to opportunistic predation, but have several effective lines of defense.
 Mucus coating on damp skin makes them difficult to grasp, and the slimy coating may have an offensive taste or be toxic.
 When attacked by a predator, a salamander may position itself to make the main poison glands face the aggressor.
 Often, these are on the tail, which may be waggled or turned up and arched over the animal's back.
 The sacrifice of the tail may be a worthwhile strategy, if the salamander escapes with its life and the predator learns to avoid that species of salamander in the future.